IT team members running from pillar to post, resolving support tickets, answering repetitive questions – this is a common scene in most companies.

-There are 3 major types of IT documentation you should be familiar with.
+Various types of IT require various types of IT documentation that you should be familiar with.
 Let’s take a brief look at each one of them:

 Process documentation details the steps to be taken when working on a task or solving an issue.
 It acts as a one-stop point where employees can access the instructions, troubleshooting guides, and how-to videos to understand processes and conduct them efficiently.

 Such a document ensures that processes are followed correctly across the board with full accountability.

 System documentation explains your company’s IT infrastructure and environment.
 It also provides information on the software systems used in your company, their features, functionality, and design to help IT and other teams use them to their advantage.

 Cyberattacks are quite common these days, which is why it’s crucial for your IT teams to learn how to respond in such situations.
 Incident response documentation provides complete information on such attacks and gives clear-cut steps to deal with them.
 This helps employees control attacks at an early stage before they spiral out of control.

 Why Is IT Documentation the Need of the Hour?

 IT documentation can be tremendously useful for your business.
 It might seem like an added task in the beginning, but as you launch the document, you will witness a series of benefits, such as:

 Improves Your Employee Onboarding Process